Funding opportunity

 • project costs and activities justified by need and evidence

 There is no specific match funding requirement.
-However, we would expect to see clear evidence that partners are contributing in a measurable and meaningful way to the project.
+However, we expect to see clear evidence that partners are contributing in a measurable and meaningful way to the project.

 Partner contributions (both cash and in-kind) demonstrate buy-in to the project and that partners see the value of the work in achieving mutual economic goals, and there is appropriate value for money including for public funds.
 Contributions need to be proportionate to benefits within legal and regulatory frameworks.